 - The employer of a negligent driver who struck your golf cart

 How Long Do I Have To File a Golf Cart Injury Lawsuit?

-Per Florida Statutes § 95.11, injured parties generally must file a lawsuit within four years from the accident date.
+Per Florida Statutes, injured parties have two years to file a lawsuit for damages.
+This time starts on the day of the victim’s accident.
 If you miss the deadline, it is unlikely the court will hear your case.
 One of our lawyers can make sure you file before this statute expires.